virtualsquare/virtualsquare.github.io/education/umps.md

 - Michael Goldweber, Renzo Davoli, *µMPS3 Principles of Operation*, Lulu Books, 2020

 This book is the definitive reference on the µMPS3 architecture.
-It is an update to the µMPS3 architecture of earlier editions of this work, titled *µMPS Principles of Operation* and *µMPS2 Principles of Operation*.
+It represents an update to the µMPS architecture defined in earlier editions of this work, titled *µMPS Principles of Operation* and *µMPS2 Principles of Operation*.

 ### Articles and Papers

-- M. Morsiani, R. Davoli, *Learning Operating Systems Structure and Implementation through the MPS Computer System Simulator*, in *The Proceedings of the Thirtieth SIGCSE Technical Symposium on Computer Science Education*, SIGCSE '99, (New York, NY, USA), pp. 63-67, ACM, March 1999.
+- M. Morsiani, R. Davoli, [*Learning Operating Systems Structure and Implementation through the MPS Computer System Simulator*](https://dl.acm.org/doi/10.1145/299649.299683), in *The Proceedings of the Thirtieth SIGCSE Technical Symposium on Computer Science Education*, SIGCSE '99, (New York, NY, USA), pp. 63-67, ACM, March 1999.
 [PDF](http://mps.sourceforge.net/pdf/MPSpaper.pdf)
-- Michael Goldweber, Renzo Davoli, Mauro Morsiani, *The Kaya OS Project and the µMPS Hardware Emulator*, in *Proceedings of the 10th Annual SIGCSE Conference on Innovation and Technology in Computer Science Education*, ITiCSE '05, (New York, NY, USA), pp. 49–53, ACM, June 2005.
+- Michael Goldweber, Renzo Davoli, Mauro Morsiani, [*The Kaya OS Project and the µMPS Hardware Emulator*](https://dl.acm.org/doi/10.1145/1067445.1067462), in *Proceedings of the 10th Annual SIGCSE Conference on Innovation and Technology in Computer Science Education*, ITiCSE '05, (New York, NY, USA), pp. 49–53, ACM, June 2005.
 [PDF](http://mps.sourceforge.net/pdf/uMPSpaper.pdf)
+- M. Goldweber, R. Davoli, [*Virtual square (V^2) in Computer Science Education*](https://dl.acm.org/doi/10.1145/1067445.1067528), in *Proceedings of the 10th Annual SIGCSE Conference on Innovation and Technology in Computer Science Education*, ITiCSE '05, (New York, NY, USA), pp. 301–305, ACM, June 2005.
-- M. Goldweber, R. Davoli, and T. Jonjic,	*Supporting Operating Systems Projects Using the µMPS2 Hardware Simulator*,	in *Proceedings of the 17th ACM Annual Conference on Innovation and Technology in Computer Science Education*, ITiCSE '12, (New York, NY, USA), pp. 63–68, ACM, July 2012.
+- M. Goldweber, R. Davoli, and T. Jonjic,	[*Supporting Operating Systems Projects Using the µMPS2 Hardware Simulator*](https://dl.acm.org/doi/10.1145/2325296.2325315),	in *Proceedings of the 17th ACM Annual Conference on Innovation and Technology in Computer Science Education*, ITiCSE '12, (New York, NY, USA), pp. 63–68, ACM, July 2012.

 ### Theses